Abdulhalik/Abdulhalik/README.md

 ![image](https://github.com/Abdulhalik/Abdulhalik/blob/master/dino.gif)

 ### 👋 Hi there
-I am a junior computer science engineer and have some experience in working on Mobile and Backend stacks 👨‍💻.
+I am a junior computer science engineer and have some experience in working on Mobile and Backend Stacks 👨‍💻.
 Interested in learning new things and also making life easier by supporting Open Source Community.
 Fascinated about nature.

 - 🔭 I’m currently working on JAVA, NodeJS, Swift and Python 4 Data Science.
-- 🌱 I’m currently learning competitive coding.
+- 🌱 I’m currently learning DL/NLP/NER Techs for my side project.
 - ⚡  Available for Freelance projects opportunities.

 ### 📫 Reach me at